Your lawyerGuus van Lieshout, LL.M.

 Management and Supervision of Legal Entities Act: What are the changes?

 On 10 November 2020, the Dutch Senate adopted the bill on the management and supervision of legal entities.
+The Act will come into force on 1 July 2021.
 This affects above all nonprofit organizations.
 What are the changes?

 The bill will make it possible for all legal entities to: